ahuacate/pve-homelab/README.md

 If you're using a VPN service, think about directing the traffic through the VPN VLAN tag within the PVE GUI.

 ## 7.2.
 Connect to Tails OS using VNC/RDP
-Start Tails VM using at your PVE host WebGUI.
+Start Tails VM using your PVE host WebGUI.

-Navigate using Proxmox web interface to `PVE host` > `Tails VM`:
+Navigate to `PVE host` > `Tails VM`:
 -- `Start`
 -- `Console`

 Tails will now start in the console window.

+## 7.3.
+Tails updates
+Our Tails VM is self-updating.
+After VM shutdown our Tails install will check and update if required the boot ISO to the latest version.
+So be patient between Tails reboots because if updating is performed the download is more than 1GB.

 <hr>